Performance optimization review

 Keep Adobe Commerce updated

 Adobe Commerce always has better performance when running the newest version.
-Even if it is not possible to keep Adobe Commerce up-to-date after each new version is released, it is still recommended to upgrade when Adobe Commerce introduces significant performance optimizations.
+Even if it is not possible to keep Adobe Commerce up to date after each new version is released, it is still recommended to upgrade when Adobe Commerce introduces significant performance optimizations.

 Optimize data model

-A lot of problems originate from data, including bad data models, data that is not structured properly, and data that is missing an index.
+Many problems originate from data, including bad data models, data that is not structured properly, and data that is missing an index.

 To optimize platform performance, if business logic is not required on the storefront from data or attributes taken from a PIM or an ERP, there is no need to add that attribute into Adobe Commerce.